AlVaFer/test-av/README.md

 ## Structure of app folder

 * **pages**: React components composed by several components, this is the upper level.
-Use custom hooks, the store and have their own states.
+They use custom hooks, the store and have their own states.
 * **containers**: React components used in several components.
 * **components**: React components.
 * **components/children**: Children components.